jacobjoaquin/csd/_doc_source/source/amen_tutorial.rst

 In this section, we'll walk you through some the basic features of Python and PythonScore.
-The tutorial starts with a classical Csound score, and adds new PythonScore idioums one by one until the score as been fully translated.
+The tutorial starts with a classical Csound score, and adds new PythonScore idioms one by one until the score as been fully translated.
 The end result is the new Python score.